 For variety, try replacing the chickpeas with black beans, broad beans, lentils or soaked nuts like cashews.
-Or create a white Bean dip by blending a tin of cannelloni beans, garlic clove, chopped mint, chopped chives, chopped thyme with some olive oil.
+Or create a white bean dip by blending a tin of cannellini beans, garlic clove, chopped mint, chopped chives, chopped thyme with some olive oil.

 Make an energy boosting protein ball by combining dried fruit with nuts and peanut butter in your blender.
 Dust with cocoa powder for a highly nutritious snack that is low in fat and high in energy boosting ingredients.